 Asmita, a student in Sindhupalchowk, Nepal tells us about her experience as a young community monitor with Integrity Action.
 She was one of a group of monitors who worked to ensure that homes were rebuilt according to plan after the 2015 earthquake.
 Read more about the post-earthquake initiative here.

 How do citizens become monitors?

 We work with partner organisations who have a strong presence in communities.
 They use a range of approaches to recruit people to be monitors, including outreach, advertising, or inviting nominations.

 Any cohort of monitors must represent the communities they come from, meaning they need to be balanced between men and women but also that people with disabilities should be represented and that people of different ages are present.

 Integrity Action has a steadfast commitment to diversity.
 We strongly believe that a diverse cohort of monitors has a bigger impact because the problems they identify – and fix – will affect a broader range of people, including those who are marginalised.
-This approach is guided by our work on gender equality and social inclusion.
+This approach is guided by our work on gender equality and social justice.

 See monitoring in action on DevelopmentCheck.